 Visitors need to bring their day’s supply of food and beverages.
 Realize you must tote all trash back off the island — it’s “carry on, carry off.”
 There are no garbage cans and, naturally, NO LITTERING allowed.
 Some water fountains are located near restroom facilities on the island.
 Don’t forget sunscreen and always be prepared for bugs.
 “Better safe than sorry!”

 Watch the National Park Service video instructions below about parking and ferry check in.
 Since Hurricane Irma, an alternative dock is being used.
 It takes more time to park then walk three blocks.

 Seniors & Children

 Most will do lots of walking, so visiting Cumberland may not be ideal for seniors with health issues.
 Nor young children who may become overheated and tire out, especially during summer’s heat and humidity.
 Nine months of the year the ferry operates 7 days a week.
 However, during 3-month winter season (Dec.
 1st to Feb.
 28th), ferry operates only five days (no ferry Tuesdays and Wednesdays).

-Learn much more about experiencing this Georgia barrier island by reading an in-depth article.
-See more photos and additional details about what to expect venturing over to this wonderful Southern sea island.
-Amelia Island Living eMagazine has published numerous articles about Cumberland Island over the years, browse collection of articles here.
+Learn much more about the history of this Georgia barrier island by reading an in-depth article.
+See more photos and additional details about what to expect venturing over to this wondrous Southern sea island.
+Amelia Island Living eMagazine has published numerous articles about Cumberland Island over the years, browse collection of articles.